Lake Lanier, Georgia, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Lanier cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Sidney Lanier, better known as Lake Lanier, stretches out over 38,000 acres and 692 miles of shoreline along the foothills of the Blue Ridge Mountains in northeast Georgia.
 The U.S. Army Corps of Engineers created Lake Lanier during the 1950’s by constructing the Buford Dam and impounding the Chattahoochee River.
 Lake Lanier provides flood protection, hydropower production, water supply, recreation, fish and wildlife management, and navigation downriver.

 Construction of the Buford Dam and powerhouse took six years, from 1950 to 1956.
 The lake began filling in 1956 and reached its normal elevation of 1071 feet above sea level in 1959.
 Lake Sidney Lanier is named after the Georgia born poet and musician who died in 1881.

 Lake Lanier is a premier residential location and vacation destination located about an hour northeast of Atlanta.
 Recreational opportunities are limited only by your imagination, whether you choose fishing, camping, boating, sailing, picnicking, swimming, hiking, or geocaching.
 The Corps operates 46 park areas around Lake Lanier with more than 70 boat launch ramps, 20 swimming areas, 8 campgrounds, hiking trails, and hundreds of picnic sites and shelters.
 Many private marinas around the lake provide boat launch ramps, boat slip rentals, dry boat storage, boat rentals, fuel, pump-out facilities, shower and laundry facilities, restaurants, and supplies.